cstephen/hashtag-count/README.md

 The `results` object has the same structure regardless of whether it appears in the `intervalCb` or `finishedCb` callbacks.
-It takes the following form, where the time stamps represent the beginning of each time interval:
+It takes the following form, where the time stamp is an ISO string in UTC time representing the beginning of each
+interval:

 ```
 {